deleplanquet/code_bp/README.rst

             ├── hypo_interv             *INPUT*
             └── hypo_interv_frq_band    *OUTPUT*

-les differentes etapes sont decrites ci-dessous:

-| detrend
-| taper hann 0.05
-| bandpass dans la bande de frequences definie lors de l'execution de parametres.py, corners = 4, zerophase = false

 Combination of the components
 -----------------------------

 By running ``3components.py``, three different combinations among the components for each station will be done.
-Firt one is combining the three components all together to have the '3D' velocity waveform.
-Second one is combining both EW and UD components to have the 'horizontal' component of the velocity.
-And the last one is just keeping the UD component to consider it as the 'vertical' component of the velocity.
+* Firt one is combining the three components all together to have the '3D' velocity waveform.
+* Second one is combining both EW and UD components to have the 'horizontal' component of the velocity.
+* And the last one is just keeping the UD component to consider it as the 'vertical' component of the velocity.

 Here, we are aware of the positivity of the '3D' and 'horizontal' velocity waveforms.
 On purpose we don't deal with the sign because the study is not